polyswarmer/documentation/_i18n/en-US/_docs/testing-windows.md

 Your Windows-Based Engine should now be responding to bounties placed on a local testnet hosted in your Linux VM.

-Let your microengine run until it shuts itself off.
+Let your Microengine run until it shuts itself off.

 Take a close look at the output of your engine to ensure it's doing what you want it to :)